-What are Microsoft Teams live events?
+What are Microsoft Teams live events

 With Teams live events, users in your organization can broadcast video and meeting content to large online audiences.

 Teams delivers chat-based collaboration, calling, meetings, and live events, so you can expand the audience of your meetings.
 Teams live events is an extension of Teams meetings, enabling users to broadcast video and meeting content to a large online audience.
-These are meant for one-to-many communications where the host of the event is leading the interactions and audience participation is primarily to view the content shared by host.
-The attendees can watch the live or recorded event in Yammer, Teams, and/or Stream, and can interact with the presenters using moderated Q & A or a Yammer conversation.
+Live events are meant for one-to-many communications where the host of the event is leading the interactions and audience participation is primarily to view the content shared by host.
+The attendees can watch the live or recorded event in Yammer, Teams, and/or Stream and can interact with the presenters using moderated Q & A or a Yammer conversation.

 Teams live events are considered the next version of Skype Meeting Broadcast and will eventually replace the capabilities provided in Skype Meeting Broadcast.
 At this point, Microsoft will continue to support Skype Meeting Broadcast for users who are using Skype for Business in their organizations, with no disruption in service for new or future events.
 However, we encourage you to try out Teams live events to leverage all the new and exciting features including screen sharing and support for external hardware/software encoders.